bg-write/spotify-clone-vite/README.md

 - Follow WDS and previous repo for new fixes (especially `Dashboard` and `Login` and `Player`) and add an actual style sheet
 - Need to make images look better when enlarged on `Dashboard` and update and use `assets` images and `public` favicon
+- Incorporate automated testing
 - Flesh out the footer in `Dashboard` and `Login`
 - Fully adopt Airbnb's JS coding style guide while also cleaning up and enforcing code spacing in GitHub
-- Incorporate automated testing
+- Run lighthouse reports to get a snapshot of current accessibility
-- Simplify `Dashboard` - there's a lot of code in there and can likely break down into more components
+- Simplify `Dashboard` - there's a lot of code that can likely break down into smaller components
 - Create a 404 page
 - Anything I can include from my own "I Love That Song" project?
-- Reutilize React's StrictMode and update `useAuth` to account for useEffect() firing twice
+- Reutilize React's StrictMode and update `useAuth` to account for useEffect() firing twice due to React18 update

 ---

 ## Closing Credits

 A special shout-out to Web Dev Simplified's [Spotify clone tutorial](https://flask.palletsprojects.com/en/2.2.x/quickstart/) for introducing the basics of Spotify's API and the initial setup of this clone.

----
+Image by [Doodle Ipsum](https://doodleipsum.com/)

 © 2023 Brady Gerber.
 All Rights Reserved.